 To ensure that these cycle paths also serve as educational experiences, Kuczia has also set up panels with information on the role of these structures.

-A single kilometer of these cycle paths could provide around 2.000 MWh of electricity and power 750 households or supply electricity to more than 1.000 electric cars of 11.000 km per year.
+Just one kilometer of these cycle paths could provide around 2.000 MWh of electricity and power 750 households or power more than 1.000 11.000km electric cars per year.

 Peter Kuczia